Cancel search

 42:03 Error, already replaced motor and mechboard... still not working

-#1 KmetzCo a year ago
+#1 KmetzCo 3 years ago

 Hello, i have the HP360 and one day while printing, my job finished.
 I went to start a 2nd run of the same file and i got the 42:10 error.. sounded like the printhead dropped down and it said scan axis error.
 I looked for anything in the way and nothing.
 Eventually i got to where i was told to purchase a new axis motor.. so 400 something dollars later.. it arrived, i had a former HP tech come out and install it.
 Turned it on and exactly same issue.. nothing changed... so he said it must be the Mech Board.. so i go and ordered that for almost 500 bucks and when that arrived, i called the tech and he came out and put that in.
 It then worked for about 10 mins.. it did the full restart and everything.. he told me when it was set, to lube the rail and do a little tuneup.
 So i did that, i went through the process, it moved back and forth, everything good.. then i went to install media and bamm.. same error again.. not we're right back in the same spot almost 1k later.. this is frustrating with jobs pending and no real solution that i can tell.
 Any ideas or suggestions?